 Our commitment in action

-Other includes Native American or Alaska Native, Native Hawaiian or Pacific Islander and “two or more races”.
+Ethnic Minority includes Asian, Black, Hispanic, Native American or Alaska Native, Native Hawaiian or Pacific Islander, and “Two or More Races”.

-In the UK, we disclose what the government calls a “gender pay gap.”
+In the UK, we disclose what the government calls a gender pay gap report.
 All organizations with 250 or more employees in the region must report their gender pay data.
-In our report, we outline the steps we are taking to increase the number of women in our senior-most ranks, and across the firm in general.
+In our report, we outline the steps we are taking to increase the number of women in our senior-most ranks, and across the firm.
 View our reports here.